-• Canadian overall priorities align with the scientific questions and societal applications articulated at the international level (see BGC-Argo Science Plan), including support for the core variables to be measured and the mission configuration outlined for the global program.
+• Canadian overall priorities align with the scientific questions and societal applications articulated at the international level (see BGC-Argo Science & Implementation Plan), including support for the core variables to be measured and the mission configuration outlined for the global program.

-• Areas of preferential deployment include, but are not limited to, the North Atlantic Ocean, the North Pacific Ocean and the Arctic Seas.
+• Areas of preferential deployment include, but are not limited to, the North Atlantic Ocean, the North Pacific Ocean, and the Arctic Seas.

-• In addition to supporting the program’s core mission, Canadian priorities include further development of float and sensor technologies including, for example, the enhancement of float capabilities to measure properties under ice in polar regions, sensor development, and an emphasis on training the next generation of scientists, developers and users.
+• In addition to supporting the program’s core mission, Canadian priorities include further development of float and sensor technologies, including, for example, the enhancement of float capabilities to measure properties under ice in polar regions, sensor development, and an emphasis on training the next generation of scientists, developers, and users.

 Current projects and initiatives include: